-The Established Residential Designation is applied to existing predominately low-density residential neighbourhoods.
-The intent of this designation is to recognize the character of these neighbourhoods while allowing more opportunities for different low-density housing types and forms.
+The Established Residential Designation is applied to existing predominately low-rise residential neighbourhoods.
+The intent of this designation is to recognize the character of these neighbourhoods while allowing more opportunities for different low-rise housing types and forms.
+(RC-May23/24;E-June 13/24)